rlindskog/vueniverse/README.md

     npm run start

-**FUTURE**
-Pull requests welcome!
-I'm lookin to implement the following options VIA the vue-cli
+**FUTURE TODO**
- - An option to choose bewteen PostgreSQL and MongoDB (MongoDB currently implemented)
+ - vue-cli option to choose bewteen PostgreSQL and MongoDB (MongoDB currently implemented)
- - An option to choose bewteen AirBNB and Standard Linting Style.
+ - vue-cli option to choose bewteen AirBNB and Standard Linting Style.
- - An option to include tests.
+ - vue-cli option to include tests.
+ - Create an admin interface!
+ - Create a few more NPM convenience commands, such as "create-super-user" and "create-module" (MVC module in the REST API + Admin interface page).

+**Pull requests welcome!**